TerrainComposer 2 Documentation

 - Works on Android build mode in the Unity Editor.
 For it to work need to disable Graphics Emulation in Unity Menu -> Edit -> Graphics Emulation -> No Emulation.

-Download here the TC2 stamp pack.
+Download the TC2 stamp pack from Dropbox or Mega.
 TerrainComposer2 includes a free stamp pack made by me with high resolution 4k stamps.
 The main TC2 package does not contain this because I want the main TC2 package to be small so it’s easy to update to the Asset Store and doesn’t require a new import of TC2 when new stamps are made.
 I will add many more stamps later.

 TerrainComposer includes an example scene and 5 example projects that can be loaded from the menu of TC2 window.
 The example Scene is located in the folder TerrainComposer2 -> Examples.
 Also another 5 procedural examples are included, these are made out of procedural noises and mathematical shapes.
 They are animated on the height layers.
 The animation script can be disabled on the height layers (green nodes on the left).
 In the top right corner of the TC2 window next to ‘Seed’ there are one letter buttons which are a shortcut for the bigger output buttons (Height, Splat, Color), these buttons work exactly the same.
-For trees you will have to download and import the free Speed Tree package from the Asset Store or use your own trees.
+You can download and import the TC2 example pack (which is needed for the MountainVillage example scene) from Dropbox or Mega, which includes the free Speed Tree pack from the Asset Store.

 All the noise nodes in TC2 have a seed (3d noises that animate on seed) that can also be adjusted globally with the ‘Seed’ field in the top right corner of the TC2 window.
 Changing the ‘Seed’ will give you a different landscape.